co-IT/CSharpFunctionalExtensions.HttpResults/README.md

     });
     ```

-Make sure that every `IResult` implementation only has exactly one corresponding `IResultMapper` implementation.
+Make sure that every custom error type has exactly one corresponding `IResultMapper` implementation.
+Otherwise, the build might fail with diagnostic error [CFEMAPI002](./CSharpFunctionalExtensions.HttpResults.Generators/AnalyzerReleases.Shipped.md).

 If extension methods for custom errors are missing, rebuild the project to trigger Source Generation.